Getting started with STUnD

 Parallel queries

 Queries can also be parallel or bilingual.
-For instance, we can use the following pattern to serach for sentences where a Swedish present perfect corresponds to a passive present tense in English:
+For instance, we can use the following pattern to search for sentences where a Swedish present perfect corresponds to a passive present tense in English:

 TREE_ (FEATS_ "VerbForm={Sup->Part}") [AND [LEMMA "{ha->be}", FEATS_ "Tense=Pres"]]